stanford-cs149/asst1/README.md

   Program 1, where speedup was achieved by running threads on multiple cores.

+If you look into detailed technical material about the CPUs in the myth machines, who find there are a complicated set of rules about how many scalar and vector instructions can be run per clock.
+For the purposes of this assignment, you can assume that there are about as many 8-wide vector execution units as there are scalar execution units for floating point math.

 ### Program 3, Part 2: ISPC Tasks (10 of 20 points) ###